rccyx/osyx/README.md

 If you already have the core programs like Hypr, tmux, starship, etc, you can achieve the exact same look as the demos.

-Still, the repo exposes the portable surface, that I'll keep adding to:
+The repo exposes a portable surface:

 ```text
 osyx/